Skip to main content

 Harvest is Here!

-Aside from finding our interns, sanitation and organization are crucial tasks leading up to harvest.
-Sanitation is extremely important when preparing for incoming fruit.
-Organization is critical when preparing for harvest, as it is essential for us to know where everything is at all times at the winery.
-Ultimately, if we didn’t take our time to sanitize our equipment, we will not be able to create the wines we do each vintage If we are not organized in the cellar, production will not be as efficient, which is vital for success during such a busy crush season.
-The white varietals tend to be harvested before the reds because we like to pick the whites at a higher level of acidity.
-We are not trying to achieve the highest sugar level possible; instead, we are looking at the acidity and the mouth feel of the fruit in order to determine the picking dates.
-As the sugar increases in the berries, the acidity decreases; therefore, we tend to pick the white varietals earlier.
-The first fruit to arrive this harvest has been the Sauvignon Blanc as well as the estate Orange Muscat.
-We have received Preston and Buena Vista Sauvignon Blanc so far, and they are looking fantastic.
+The white varietals tend to be harvested before the reds because we aim to pick the whites at a higher level of acidity.
+We’re not trying to achieve the highest sugar level possible; instead, we look at the acidity and mouthfeel of the fruit to determine the picking dates.
+As sugar increases in the berries, acidity decreases, so we tend to harvest the white varietals earlier.
+The first fruit to arrive this season has been the sauvignon blanc and the estate orange muscat.
+So far, we’ve received Preston and Buena Vista Sauvignon Blanc, and they’re looking fantastic.